 - a.
 All necessary records on transactions, both domestic and international, should be maintained at least for the minimum period of Five Years (5) from the date of cessation of the transaction. - b.
 Records evidencing the identity of its clients and beneficial owners as well as account files and business correspondence shall be maintained and preserved for a period of Five Years (5) after the business relationship between a client and intermediary has ended or the account has been closed, whichever is later. - c.
 In situations where the records relate to on-going investigation or transactions, which have been the subject of a suspicious transaction reporting, they should be retained until it is confirmed that the case has been closed. - d.
-All necessary records of information related to transactions, whether attempted or executed, which are reported to the Director, FIU-IND, as required under Rules 7& 8 of the PML Rules, shall be maintained and preserved for a period of Five Years (5) from the date of the transaction between the client and the intermediary.

-Records may be maintained in both hard and / or soft copies.
+All necessary records of information related to transactions, whether attempted or executed, which are reported to the Director, FIU-IND, as required under Rules 7& 8 of the PML Rules, shall be maintained and preserved for a period of Five Years (5) from the date of the transaction between the client and the intermediary. - e.
+All necessary records on transactions, both domestic and international should be maintained for the minimum period of 8 years as required under the relevant Act (PMLA, 2002 as well SEBI Act, 1992 and corresponding regulations) and all other applicable legislations, Regulations/ Circulars of Exchange/Depository Records may be maintained in both hard and / or soft copies.